eob/ossclass/lessons/04-web-requests/notes.markdown

 We will target:

-*  What's in a web request
+*  What's a web request
 *  Life cycle of a web request
 *  Ajax and Ajax Styles
 *  The web security model